 The maximum meal allowance, including tips, will follow the Federal Per Diem rates for Meals and Incidental Expenses.
 If a meal is furnished while on ACTEAZ travel, Board members will not claim reimbursement for that meal.

-Travel reimbursement expense forms shall be submitted to the ACTEAZ Headquarters offices for processing no later than forty-five (45) days after travel.
+Travel reimbursement expense forms shall be submitted to the ACTEAZ offices for processing no later than forty-five (45) days after travel.
 The forty-five (45) day period begins on the last day of travel.

 An original copy of the airline ticket, showing time of departure and return, will be required.
 Where expenses are shared, a copy will be accepted provided that the name and address of the other participant is listed.